-(d) The reasons for the proposed refusal or conditions of approval shall be specifically stated.
-This should contain sufficient detail to enable the applicant to understand the issues so he or she can be adequately prepared for the hearing.
+(d) Reasons for the decision / Staff recommendation / action.

+Note: Reasons shall be specifically stated.
+Written reasons should be clear and concise and contain sufficient detail to enable the Party to understand the issues so he or she can be adequately prepared for the hearing.

-It is sufficient to reference in the Notice of Hearing that the recommendation for refusal or conditions of approval is based on the reasons outlined in previous correspondence or a hearing report that will follow.
+It is sufficient to reference in the Notice of Hearing that the decision / Staff recommendation is based on the reasons outlined in previous correspondence or a hearing report that will follow.

-(e) A statement notifying the applicant that the hearing may proceed in the applicant's absence and that the applicant will not be entitled to any further notice of the proceedings.
+(e) A statement notifying the Party that the hearing may proceed in the Party's absence and that the Party will not be entitled to any further notice of the proceedings.

-Except in extreme circumstances, it is recommended that the hearing not proceed in the absence of the applicant.
+Note: Except in extreme circumstances, it is recommended that the hearing not proceed in the absence of the Party.

-(f) Reminder that the applicant is entitled to be represented at the hearing by counsel, if desired.
+(f) Reminder that the Party is entitled to be represented at the hearing by a representative such as legal counsel, if desired.